Taken from the summary of my weekly internal commentary after scoring our PWA index and assessing short and long-term technical market factors:

-We should absolutely expect a rough patch -- in the near-term -- going forward, potentially exacerbated by Trump's latest on trade: Friday he said he's itching to go with tariffs on $260 billion of Chinese imports above the $200 billion he's promised to implement any day now.
+We should absolutely expect a rough patch, in the near-term, exacerbated by the latest on trade: Friday, the President said he's itching to go with tariffs on $260 billion of Chinese imports above the $200 billion he promised to implement any day now.
 That, by the way, on top of what's already in place, exceeds the total we import from China (??).

 The bearish near-term setup aside, general conditions are still substantially positive and, therefore, other than tweaking here and there, dictates that we stay 'on-balance' growthy in our sector weighting for the time being.